RozhakXD/InstaSub/README.md

 ## Warning ⚠️
 Please adhere to Instagram's terms of service and policies while using this tool.
 Any violation may result in your account being banned.
 Use InstaSub responsibly. 🛑

-## Contribute 🤝
-We welcome contributions from the community!
-If you have suggestions, improvements, or new features in mind, feel free to open an issue or submit a pull request.
-Let's make InstaSub even better together! 🌟

 ## License 📄
 This project is licensed under the [MIT License]().